mouseandthebillionaire/_sonicCharacteristics/docs/Process/README.md

 There seem to be a few possible directions:
 * Textual input (questions) leading to sonic/visual "thing"
 * Manipulate a visual character/thing that creates a unique song
-* Manipulate sonic paramaters that then creates a visible representation (character, object, diorama, etc) of that sound
+* Manipulate sonic parameters that then creates a visible representation (character, object, diorama, etc) of that sound

 Let us dwell on this for a bit.